Nicholas-Riegel/shopping-cart-react2/README.md

-# Shopping Cart Project
+# React Shopping Cart

-This is a shopping-cart project.

-The project exemplifies the following technologies:
+This project exemplifies the following technologies:
 * React Router
 * Context api
 * Setting Context with more than one state